WSU courses: Advanced Microeconomic Theory – I (Ph.D. program), EconS 501 - Syllabus – EconS 501

 - Session VIII, Incomplete information and Auctions.

-- Day 1: Common pool resources under incomplete information.
+Environmental regulation under incomplete information.
+University of Wyoming, Laramie, October 2018. - Day 1: Common pool resources under incomplete information.
 References and slides.

 - Day 2: Profit-enhancing regulation.
 References and slides.